A Place for Mom

 More info

-Adult day centers offer a lively environment similar to a summer day camp, but they cater to the needs of seniors and allow them to enjoy socializing, activities, and meals in a group setting outside their homes.
-Adult day care is open to all seniors, but it’s especially suitable for the elderly with dementia.
-It’s particularly beneficial for family caregivers struggling to balance caregiving and their obligations.
-Dementia day care can offer respite and resources like support groups, education, and counseling services for caregivers.
-These centers equally benefit seniors with dementia by improving their quality of life with specialized dementia programming and supportive services.
+Adult day centers offer a lively environment similar to a summer day camp, but they cater to the needs of seniors, allowing them to enjoy activities and meals in a social setting outside their homes.
+Adult day care is open to all seniors, but it’s especially helpful for the elderly with dementia.
+It especially benefits family caregivers struggling to balance caregiving and other obligations.
+Dementia day care can offer caregivers respite and resources like support groups, education, and counseling.
+These centers also improve the quality of life for seniors with dementia with specialized dementia programming and supportive services.

 Take our free care quiz